Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Conclusion

-The new pipe operator (|>) definitely steals the spotlight in PHP 8.5, making code cleaner and more readable than ever.
-But constants also got a lot of love with support for attributes, static closures, and first-class callables.
-Combined with final property promotion and #[\NoDiscard], PHP 8.5 is looking like a pretty damn fine release!
+The pipe operator (|>) definitely steals the spotlight in PHP 8.5, making code cleaner and more readable.
+Constants also get love with support for attributes, static closures, and first-class callables.
+Combined with final property promotion and #[\NoDiscard], PHP 8.5 is shaping up to be a strong release.
+You can explore more proposals and accepted changes on the PHP RFC index.

 Did you like this article?
 Then, keep learning: